nmshd/documentation/_docs_integrate/migration-from-v4-to-v5.md

 For this reason, the [Get shared versions of an Attribute]({% link _docs_use-cases/use-case-consumption-get-shared-versions-of-an-attribute.md %}) use case was already added in version 4 and the use case of getting shared versions of a RepositoryAttribute was marked as deprecated.
 It has now been deleted with the update to version 5.

+#### Less Input Needed for the Use Case CreateRepositoryAttribute

+In version 4, there was already a use case for creating Attributes for yourself that could be executed by Connector route `POST /api/v2/Attributes`.
+An Attribute created for yourself is automatically an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) which is owned by yourself.
+Technically, this corresponds exactly to the creation of a [RepositoryAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
+Therefore, the use case for creating Attributes for yourself is named the [Create a RepositoryAttribute]({% link _docs_use-cases/use-case-consumption-create-a-repositoryattribute.md %}) use case.

+When [creating Attributes for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}), it is therefore apparently not valuable to have to explicitly specify that an IdentityAttribute should be created instead of a RelationshipAttribute and that the IdentityAttribute should be owned by yourself instead of another Identity.
+For this reason, when executing the Connector route `POST /api/v2/Attributes`, which corresponds to the execution of the associated [Create a RepositoryAttribute]({% link _docs_use-cases/use-case-consumption-create-a-repositoryattribute.md %}) use case, less input must now be provided, since the `@type` and the `owner` of the [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) to be created may no longer be specified.

 ### Renamed and Added Events